 Before pumping, massage your breasts to reduce engorgement and to free up space for your breasts to produce more milk.

-To store small amount of milk by layering method: Small amounts of freshly-expressed breast milk, after chilling in the fridge, can be transferred to be layered on top of previously expressed frozen milk for storage in the same bottle.
+To store a small amount of milk by layering method: Small amounts of freshly-expressed breast milk, after chilling in the fridge, can be transferred to be layered on top of previously expressed frozen milk for storage in the same bottle.
 The date and time of this batch should be taken from the first layer of breastmilk (i.e. the earliest date and time recorded).

 2. Increasing yield per pump with power pumping